MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Windows
 ```````

+1. Ensure Java is installed (https://www.java.com/) and on the path (``java --version`` works in the command prompt)
-1. Start an Administrator command prompt (right click on cmd.exe and select "Run as administrator"), as Neo4j will be installed as a Windows service.
+2. Start an Administrator command prompt (right click on cmd.exe and select "Run as administrator"), as Neo4j will be installed as a Windows service.
-2. Run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or
+3. Run :code:`pgdb.py install /path/to/where/you/want/data/to/be/stored`, or
    :code:`pgdb.py install` to save data in the default directory.

 To start the database, you likewise have to use an administrator command prompt before entering the commands :code:`pgdb.py start`